2021 National Bank Open: Impact of the COVID-19 pandemic, postponement to 2021

 The men's and women's tournaments alternate between Toronto and Montreal annually.
 On April 11, 2020, pursuant to a request by the province of Quebec (the COVID-19 pandemic in Quebec was the centre of the first wave of the pandemic in Canada) for all cultural and sporting events to be cancelled through August, Tennis Canada announced that the women's half of the Canadian Open, as part of the 2020 WTA Tour, would be postponed and held in Montreal in 2021.

 The men's half of the event was still tentatively scheduled, but was still at risk of cancellation or postponement if the ATP and WTA extended their suspension of play into August, or if Toronto or the province of Ontario made a similar order that also applies to the period.
 Toronto had already cancelled all city-led major events, festivals, conferences, permits and cultural programs until June 30, 2020.
 Although subject to provincial restrictions on public gatherings, Mayor John Tory stated that these did not necessarily bar the hosting of sporting events.

 On June 17, 2020, Tennis Canada officially announced that the men's tournament had also been postponed to 2021, citing logistical and safety issues that would be present for players and staff even if the event were to be held behind closed doors, including a federal health order requiring 14 days self-isolation upon arrival for anyone travelling to Canada.
-As they have been postponed, the men's and women's tournaments will still be held in Toronto and Montreal as per the traditional rotation.
+As Tennis Canada officially considered this cancellation to be a postponement, the same host cities intended for 2020 were carried over to 2021, modifying the traditional rotation: Toronto and Montreal now host the men's and women's tournaments respectively in odd-numbered years.

 On February 1, 2021, National Bank was promoted to title sponsor of the tournament, replacing Rogers Communications, which now serves as presenting sponsor.